 The Armenian population in the empire before the war was about 2.1 million.
 But how to categorize the events is a prickly issue for today’s Turkey.
 Armenian National Institute.
 Armenian Genocide denial.
 Armenian Genocide denial refers to the denial of the genocide against (already systematically discriminated) Armenians committed by the Ottoman Empire under the rule of the Young Turks from 1915 to 1918.

 Denial of the Armenian Genocide may be either forbidden or enforced in some countries.
+The Armenian Genocide is widely acknowledged by genocide scholars to have been one of the first modern, systematic genocides, as many sources point to the sheer scale of the death toll as evidence for a systematic, organized plan to eliminate the Armenians.
 Turkey Will Continue to Deny an Armenian Genocide.
 Historical evidence indicates that during World War I, Ottoman leaders — specifically Mehmet Talat, Ismail Enver and Ahmet Cemal, the Young Turk triumvirate — decided to eliminate Anatolia’s Armenians.